Memory of recurrent networks: Do we compute it right?: Robust Memory Computation

-where ${W_m^{(\ell)}}^\top$ is the right-hand factor of the singular value decomposition of the Krylov matrix $K_{m}^{(\ell)}$ which is computed using $\mathbf{C}^{(\ell)}$ in \eqref{eq:krylov_mat}.
-Figures \ref{fig:subspace_methods_compare}-\ref{fig:subspace_methods_compare_more} show that the averaged subspace memory curves produced by OSM+ are indeed monotonic, in contrast to the one-step subspace approximation produced by OSM.
-Here, we do not make any suggestion as for the choice of the distribution for the entries of $\mathbf{C}$ since Figure \ref{fig:subspace_methods_compare} indicates that common choices yield very similar results for moderate resampling size $L = 1000$.
+As mentioned above, one of the key advantages of this construction is the fact that the OSM+ method allows choosing any type of $p_{\mathbf{C}}$ as long as the conditions of Proposition~\ref{prop:input_mask_neutral} are satisfied.
+Moreover, OSM+ is straightforward to implement numerically, as shown by the pseudo-code in Algorithm~\ref{algorithm:osm_plus}.
+Note that construction of the Krylov matrix can be done iteratively, and therefore the most computationally expensive operation is the singular value decomposition.
+Figures~\ref{fig:subspace_methods_compare} and \ref{fig:subspace_methods_compare_more} show that the averaged subspace memory curves produced by OSM+ are indeed monotonic, in contrast to the one-step subspace approximation produced by OSM.
+Here, we do not make any suggestion as for the choice of the distribution for the entries of $\mathbf{C}$ since Figure~\ref{fig:subspace_methods_compare} indicates that common choices yield very similar results for moderate resampling size $L = 1000$.

 We emphasize that the na\"ive memory capacity computation discussed in Section~\ref{Naive Algebraic Method} is able to recover full memory {\it only} for some particular choices of the connectivity architectures for which, by construction, the ill-conditioning problem is not pronounced.
 Indeed, the subplots (c) and (d) in Figure~\ref{fig:subspace_methods_compare_more} indicate that all three methods, namely na\"ive, OSM, and OSM+, in these cases correctly quantify full memory of linear recurrent networks.